 This I recall to my mind, therefore I have hope.
 The LORD’s lovingkindnesses indeed never cease, for His compassions never fail.
 They are new every morning; great is Thy faithfulness.
 “The LORD is my portion,” says my soul, therefore I have hope in Him.
 (Lam.
 3:21-24)

 Suffering touches us all.
-It moves and shapes us in ways we would never imagine.
+It moves and shapes us in ways we never imagine.
 It breaks us down and builds us up, but it never leaves us where it finds us.
-In Scripture we learn that God’s power is magnified in our weaknesses, and that suffering reveals our true state as weak creatures who need the Lord in our lives for strength and guidance (2 Cor.
+In Scripture we learn that God’s power is magnified in our weaknesses and that suffering reveals our true state as weak creatures who need the Lord in our lives for strength and guidance (2 Cor.
 12:7-10).
 As we develop spiritually, we learn to keep our eyes more and more on heaven, knowing that ultimate relief from suffering will only come when the Lord returns and establishes righteousness on the earth (Rev. 20-22).
-There is much Scripture on the subject of suffering and the Bible reveals that there is hope and strength in God for those who turn to Him in the midst of life’s sorrows.
+There is much Scripture on the subject of suffering and there is hope and strength in God for those who turn to Him in the midst of life’s sorrows.

 An excerpt from my book – Suffering: A Biblical Consideration